 Hey there!
 Thanks for your interest in UCLA student media.
 We're hiring so check out our open positions on the right!
 Here's an overview of the different publications and departments you can apply to:

 The Daily Bruin is the student newspaper at the University of California, Los Angeles.
-Founded in 1919, it is one of the largest student organizations on campus, consisting over over 200 contributors across 13 departments: news writing, sports writing, arts & entertainment writing, opinion writing, news radio, graphics reporting, blogging, online/web development, video journalism, copy editing, photojournalism, page design, and cartoon and illustration.
+Founded in 1919, it is one of the largest student organizations on campus, consisting of more than 400 staffers across 13 departments: news writing, sports writing, arts & entertainment writing, opinion writing, news radio, graphics reporting, blogging, online/web development, video journalism, copy editing, photojournalism, page design, and cartoon and illustration.

 Founded in 1919, the BruinLife is the most historical, all-inclusive (and second-largest) publication on campus.
 We strive to give the UCLA campus, an accurate reflection of the school year thru photos and stories about your every day Bruin.